 |Over $50 million||Negotiable|

-The firm typically charges separate fees for financial counseling services, family office services and business management services.
-Those fees are negotiated with the client, often depending on the scope and complexity of the services provided, and may be applied toward investment management fees.
+The Colony Group typically charges separate fees for the variety of other services it offers.
+These fees are negotiated with the client, often depending on the scope and complexity of the services provided, and may be applied toward investment management fees.
+The firm provides the following parameters for the fees it typically charges for these services:

 The Colony Group disciplinary disclosures